www.fish-uk.com logo

 Feeding correctly

-When feeding, don't throw lots of bait in at the start and sit on it, little and often is best.
+When feeding, don't throw lots of bait in at the start and sit on it, little and often is often best.

 Can't see your float